Last Updated 3-16-2022

 There is a “literal learning curve to programming,” and it can take ages to reach the inflection point at which everything clicks, Sadasivan says.
 Different people hit this point at different times, and it’s during that interim period when self-doubt can start to fester.
 That gap, however long it is, can make even the brightest and most gifted people feel like they are falling behind and will never be good enough.

 How Imposter Syndrome Derails Even Successful Programmers

 Imposter syndrome doesn’t discriminate; it doesn’t care how high on the ladder you ascend.
 Legendary Mozilla programmer David Walsh still believes he is an imposter—even to this day.
-The industry is a huge part of the problem, says Walsh.
-He points out that as a web developer, you are competing with anyone with a laptop, anywhere in the world.
+According to Walsh, the industry is a big contributor to the problem.
+He points out that, as a web developer, you are competing with anyone with a laptop, anywhere in the world.
 Your efficiency as a programmer is measurable, too; you can see how much better someone else’s solution is.
-To make matters worse, programming languages, frameworks, and APIs can become redundant overnight, so you have to keep up with trends, or risk seeming out of touch and less valuable as an employee.
+To make matters worse, programming languages, frameworks, and APIs can become redundant overnight, so you have to keep up with trends--or else you risk seeming out of touch and less valuable as an employee.